ang-zeyu/infisearch/docs/src/filters.md

 For this guide, let's suppose we have a bunch of weather forecast articles and want to support filtering them by the weather (sunny, warm, cloudy).

-First, we should setup a custom [field](./indexer/fields.md) inside your indexer configuration file.
+First, we should setup a custom [field](./indexer/fields.md) inside the indexer configuration file.

 ```json
 "fields_config": {